kevin-labtani/code-katas/README.md

   - inOrder

 BFS has a lof of nodes to keep track of (in the queue we use to keep track of the nodes visited), it has a bigger space complexity than DFS for big, large trees
 Time complexity is the same for BFS and DFS

 DFS InOrder is used commonly with BST as it gets us the nodes in the tree in their undrelying order
 DFS PreOrder can be used to "export" a tree structure so that it is easily reconstructed or copied

+### Heaps

+Heaps are another category of trees
+We'll focus on Binary Heaps, they are similar to a binary search tree but with some different rules.
+In a MaxBinaryHeap, parent nodes are always larger than child nodes; in a MinBinaryHeap, parent nodes are always smaller than child nodes

+**Max Binary Heap**

+- each parent has at most two child nodes
+- the value of each parent nodes is always greater than its child nodes
+- in a max binary heap theparent is greater than the children, but there are no guarantees between siblings nodes
+- a binary heap is as compact as possible; all the children of each node are as full as they can be and left children are filled out first

+Binary heaps are usd to implement Priority Queues, which are very commonly used data structures
+THey're also used quite a bit with graphs traversal

+We can use an array to store a binary heap
+for any index of an array _n_, the left child is stored at _2n+1_ and the right child is stored at _2n+2_
+for any child at index _n_, it's parent is at index _Math.floor((n-1)/2)_